Maze allows you to add tags/parameters to your unmoderated study URL to record custom metadata on individual sessions.

 Generating custom URLs

-You don't have to manually add tags to each individual link you send.
+You don’t need to add tags manually to each link you send.

 - Autopilot: Personalization variables